akaboyo/diversity-and-inclusion/README.md

 - Performance ratings were slightly higher for male employees compared to female employees across most job levels, which could suggest disparities in performance evaluations that might need further investigation.
 - Regional insights indicated that Europe and Switzerland had a higher concentration of employees, with noticeable gender diversity gaps in specific departments.

+## Conclusion:
+This project exemplifies how data visualization can support diversity and inclusion initiatives within a corporate environment.
+The dashboard not only offers insights into workforce demographics but also serves as a strategic tool for PwC to drive cultural change and promote inclusivity at all organizational levels.
+By presenting self-explanatory visualizations and facilitating user interaction, the dashboard empowered HR leaders to make data-driven decisions to foster a more inclusive workplace.